 Calcium spike in the soil.

 Lime is either calcium hydroxide or calcium oxide.
-Too much lime increases the calcium in the soil.
-Excess calcium and high pH limit turfgrass’s ability to absorb certain nutrients.
+Too much agricultural lime (ground limestone) increases the calcium in the soil.
+Excess calcium and high pH limit turfgrass’s ability to absorb certain nutrients leading to deficiency, the most common being iron deficiency.

 Most turfgrass’s optimum pH level for growth is between 6.0-7.0.
 Bermuda grass 6-7, Zoysia 6-7, Kentucky bluegrass 6-7.
 If the pH for these turfgrasses falls below 5.5, it will compromise their growth.
 Centipede grass tolerates slightly acidic and should not be limed unless its pH is less than 5.0.